Fields of Interest:

 My principal research interests are urban communities, interfaith relations, and public spectacles in the fifteenth and sixteenth centuries.
 I am particularly interested how cities were often conglomerations of smaller communities, creating composite societies that required various efforts to mitigate tensions and avoid internal conflict.
 The geographic focus of much of my recent work has been Spain, but I have also addressed similar themes—including identity, civic spectacle, and cross-confessional relations—across the Mediterranean world.

-My forthcoming book, An Amiable Enmity: Urban Spectacle and the End of the Spanish Frontier, engages many of these subjects.
+My recent book, Enemies in the Plaza: Urban Spectacle and the End of Spanish Frontier Culture, 1460-1492, engages many of these subjects.
 In it, I examine how the conditions that prevailed in cities close to Castile’s border with Granada fostered a dissonant outlook toward religious minorities which I describe as an ‘amiable enmity.’
 The resulting social anxieties left the populace vulnerable to attempts by elites to either deflect or exacerbate existing confessional tensions through public spectacle.

 I offer the following fields for the PhD qualifying examination.
 For explanations of fields, see the "Graduate Overview" page in the Graduate Handbook.